DallasUrbanists/dallasurbanists.com/_groups/dallas-housing-coalition.md

 ---
 name: dallas-housing-coalition
 display_name: Dallas Housing Coalition
-summary: The Dallas Housing Coalition (DHC) is a grassroots organization of over 245 groups advocating for attainable housing in Dallas.
-DHC represents diverse populations, including seniors, veterans, and low-income families.
-With a focus on equity, accessibility, and sustainability, DHC works to address the city’s housing shortage, promote policy solutions, and ensure everyone has access to safe, quality housing.
-Our vision is a Dallas where all can thrive in a stable, affordable home.
+summary: The Dallas Housing Coalition is grassroots, member-powered nonprofit with over 270 diverse individual and organizational members.
+Our mission is to advocate for the creation and preservation of attainable housing in the city of Dallas for all.
+There is no cost or commitment in becoming a member currently other than agreeing to support the Coalition's mission and adopted public policy priorities and procedures found under Our Values & Priorities.
 is_featured: true
-focus_issues: "Affordable and accessible housing, public education and policy "
+focus_issues: "Housing policy "
 cover_alt: Dallas Housing Coalition at City Hall
 layout: stlc-group
 logo: /assets/dhc-logo.svg
 cover_photo: /assets/dhc-city-hall-crowdshot.jpg
 featured: true
 alias: Housing Coalition
-focus_area: Dallas
+focus_area: City of Dallas
-founded_on: Sept 2023
+founded_on: June 2023
 website: https://www.dallashousingcoalition.com/
 links:
   - label: LinkedIn